typegoose/typegoose/docs/guides/advanced/class-transformer.md

 ---

 :::info
-For more information, you can always look at the [typegoose Class-Transformer tests](https://github.com/typegoose/typegoose/blob/master/test/tests/classTransformer.test.ts)
+For more information, you can always look at the [typegoose `class-transformer` tests](https://github.com/typegoose/typegoose/blob/master/test/tests/classTransformer.test.ts)
 :::